linode/docs/docs/guides/applications/big-data/process-streams-in-realtime-with-apache-storm/index.md

 ## Create the Message Stream

-The screenshot above shows no topologies, and therefore has no message streams.
+The site above shows no topologies, and therefore has no message streams.
 The [`storm-starter`](https://github.com/apache/storm/blob/master/examples/storm-starter/README.markdown) sample, located in the `apache-storm-{{< placeholder "2.6.3" >}}/examples/` directory, can solve this.
-It contains a variety of Storm topologies, ranging from a very simple example called `WordCount`, to far more complicated examples.
+It contains a variety of Storm topologies, including one titled `WordCount` that is used as an example below.

-1. Use `wget` to download the latest version of [Apache Maven](https://maven.apache.org/) to the `storm-nimbus` instance.
-This guide uses Maven version 3.9.8, though yours may be newer.
+1. On the `storm-nimbus` instance, use `wget` to download the latest version of [Apache Maven](https://maven.apache.org/).
+This guide uses Maven version `3.9.8`.

     ```command {title="storm-nimbus"}
     wget https://dlcdn.apache.org/maven/maven-3/{{< placeholder "3.9.8" >}}/binaries/apache-maven-{{< placeholder "3.9.8" >}}-bin.tar.gz